chien021091/aws-pro/CICD CodeDeploy-life-cycle.md

 - AfterAllowTraffic – You can use this deployment lifecycle event to run tasks on instances after they are registered with a load balancer.

+For lambda function, can allow or deny trafic via lambda alias:
+- BeforeAllowTraffic
+- AfterAllowTraffic

+no have lifecycle: BeforeInstall or ValidateService